winterrdog/PySomCryptware/README.md

         py ./main.py -a decrypt
         ```
 ## NOTE:
+* The default file path where encryption starts is the current directory(`./`).
+You can change it in the code( at *line 16* in `main.py` ).
+There's a better way of doing it( using command line arguments ) but I'm kinda lazy right now 🥲.
 * Only for educational purposes, man!
 I'm not responsible for your actions
 and in case I forgot to explain something, please endeavor to read the code as it can explain a lot more than I can, don't be a `skiddie`.
 Go hard instead!
 * For any problems with the code, you can always send in an issue or make a pull request( much better :) ).